-On March 17, 2017, in the Atlantic, a fighter jet landed on the Nimitz-class aircraft carrier USS Abraham Lincoln.
+On March 17, 2017 in the Atlantic, a fighter jet landed onto the Nimitz-class aircraft carrier USS Abraham Lincoln.
 The only difference this time was that the pilot was Finnish, not American.

 Capt.
 Juha “Stallion” Jarvinen’s landing was the first landing on an aircraft carrier by a Finnish air force pilot in history, according to the U.S. Navy.
 Jarvinen was flying a U.S. Marine F/A-18C Hornet with Marine Fighter Attack Training Squadron 101 as part of a pilot exchange program — also a first between the U.S. Marines and the Finnish air force.